 • It is spread via the bodily fluids of an infected person.
 It is most commonly transmitted during unprotected sex or when sharing drug injecting equipment.
 It’s also common for infected mothers to pass the virus on to their babies.

 • Most widespread in sub-Saharan Africa, East Asia, South Asia, South America, southern areas of Europe, and the Middle East

 • Preventable through the hepatitis B vaccine, safe sex, never sharing drug injecting equipment, safe sex, and avoiding medical treatment/getting a tattoo when you go abroad

 One specific complication of hepatitis B is that it can allow you to become infected with hepatitis D. There is a vaccination for hepatitis B, which will help protect you from both hepatitis B and hepatitis D. If you think you have been exposed to the virus, you can also receive the vaccine as an emergency treatment.
-You can learn more about the hepatitis B vaccine, and arrange an appointment to receive it as a travel vaccination at our online clinic.

 Hepatitis C is the most common form of hepatitis in the UK.
 Like hepatitis B, hepatitis C can develop into a chronic condition, and later in life cause complications such as cirrhosis, liver failure and liver cancer.

 - It is spread via the bodily fluids of an infected person, and in particular their blood.
 The leading cause of hepatitis C in the UK is sharing injecting equipment.